-On March 9, 2023, the Company issued \$ 740 million of aggregate principal amount of 7.000% senior secured first lien notes due 2033 (the "2033 Senior Secured First Lien Notes").
-The 2033 Senior Secured First Lien Notes are senior secured obligations of NRG and are guaranteed by certain of its subsidiaries that guarantee indebtedness under the Revolving Credit Facility.
+On April 22, 2024, the Company, as borrower, and are guaranteed by certain of its subsidiaries, that guarantee indebtedness under as guarantors, entered into the Revolving Ninth Amendment to the Second Amended and Restated Credit Facility.
 The 2033 Senior Secured First Lien Notes are secured by a first priority security interest in the same collateral that is pledged for the benefit of the lenders under the Revolving Credit Facility, which collateral consists of a substantial portion of the property and assets owned by the Company and the guarantors.
-The collateral securing the 2033 Senior Secured First Lien Notes will be released at the Company's request if the senior unsecured long-term debt securities of the Company are rated investment grade by any two of the three rating agencies, subject to reversion if such rating agencies withdraw such investment grade rating or downgrade such rating below investment grade.
-Interest is paid semi-annually beginning on September 15, 2023 until the maturity date of March 15, 2033.
-The proceeds of the 2033 Senior Secured First Lien Notes, along with cash on hand and proceeds from certain other financings, were used to fund the acquisition of Vivint Smart Home.
+The collateral securing the 2033 Senior Secured First Lien Notes will be released at the Company's request if the senior unsecured long-term debt securities of the Company are rated investment grade by any two of the three rating agencies, subject Agreement (the "Ninth Amendment") to reversion if such rating agencies withdraw such investment grade rating or downgrade such rating below investment grade.
+Interest is paid semi-annually beginning on September 15, 2023 until extend the maturity date of March 15, 2033.
+The proceeds a portion of the 2033 Senior Secured First Lien Notes, along with cash on hand and proceeds from certain other financings, were used revolving commitments thereunder to fund the acquisition of Vivint Smart Home.